peterleimbach/NotesAndHowtosAndroidAPSDoc/setup- -a-local-sphinx-test- environment.md

 $ python -m sphinx -T -E -b html -d $HOME/dev/AndroidAPSDocs/_build/doctrees -D language=en $HOME/Dokumente/GitHub/AndroidAPSdocs/docs/EN $HOME/dev/AndroidAPSDocs/html

-## start a local http server to serve your generate html files
+## start a local http server to serve your generated html files

 The easiest way to do this is to use the build in python http server.